Thonburi-class coastal defence ship: History

 The first ship, Thonburi, and the second ship, Sri Ayudhya, were built in sequence at the Kobe Shipyard of Kawasaki Heavy Industries in Japan; both ships were commissioned in 1936, Sri Ayudhya was launched on July 31, 1937, and completed on June 16, 1938, while Thonburi was launched on 31 January 1938 and completed on 5 August of the same year.
 Thereafter, as the flagship of the Royal Thai Navy, Thonburi defended the seas of Thailand and continued to invite naval officers from other countries for exchanges.

 On January 16, 1941, Thonburi engaged the French Navy in the Battle of Ko Chang, and was damaged and stranded.
 At the request of Thailand, Kawasaki Heavy Industries, Ltd. of Kobe was contracted to take her off the reef, and she was successfully raised by Japanese salvage workers at the end of 1941.
 However, the hull was severely damaged, and the ship remained in a moored condition for a long time after the war.
 Due to her advanced age, only the turret and bridge structure were later landed in the yard of the Naval Academy for preservation, and the rest was dismantled.

-Sri Ayudhya was not damaged in the Battle of Ko Chang, and remained operational, but ran aground during the coup d'etat in June 1951, and shortly thereafter was heavily damaged and sunk on June 30 by Thai Army shelling, and was later floated and dismantled.
+Sri Ayudhya was not damaged in the Battle of Ko Chang, and remained operational, but ran aground during the coup d'état in June 1951, and shortly thereafter was heavily damaged and sunk on June 30 by Thai Army shelling, and was later floated and dismantled.